SarloteKumpina/laura-sarlote-project/README.md

     - reset the "userGuessCount" to 10 after every game;
     - make sure after correct guess user gets the following message:

       _**You won!
 Congratulations!
     Do you want to play again?
     Please answer by entering - "yes" or "no"!**_

     - and after 10 incorrect guesses this message:

-      _**Sorry you lost!
+      _**Sorry, you lost!
 Good luck next time!
     Do you want to play again?
     Please answer by entering - "yes" or "no"!**_

     - if user answers with "yes" (does not matter if lower or upper case letters are used), the game starts again with new random number to guess;
     - if user answers with "no" (does not matter if lower or upper case letters are used), the program exits;
     - if user answers with something else, then "yes" or "no" (as well as an empty input), the user gets the following message:

       _**Sorry, could not get your reply!
     Please type one of two answers - "yes" or "no"!**_